 (a) Follow all procedures in the plan of operations approved by the department;

-(b) Harvest seed from an area classified as "prohibited" only during daylight hours;
+(b) Harvest seed from an area classified as Prohibited only during daylight hours;

-(c) Harvest seed from an area classified as "prohibited" only under direct monitoring by a person approved by the department;
+(c) Harvest seed from an area classified as Prohibited only under direct monitoring by a person approved by the department;

-(d) Leave seed in a grow-out site for a minimum of six months before final harvest;
+(d) Leave seed in a grow-out site for a minimum of 120 days before final harvest;

 (e) Limit harvest of live shellfish larger than seed size attached to, or commingled with, the seed to less than five percent of the total number of the shellfish harvested from the site;

-(f) Place any live shellfish larger than seed size attached to, or commingled with, the seed in the grow-out site for a minimum of six months after initial harvest;
+(f) Place any live shellfish larger than seed size attached to, or commingled with, the seed in the grow-out site for a minimum of 120 days after initial harvest;

-(g) Stake or mark the grow-out site to be easily identified by the person for a minimum of six months from the time of moving to the site any seed attached to, or commingled with, shellfish larger than seed size; and
+(g) Stake or mark the grow-out site to be easily identified by the person for a minimum of 120 days from the time of moving to the site any seed attached to, or commingled with, shellfish larger than seed size; and

 (h) Keep records for each lot of seed harvested that show a lot identification number; the species, location, date, and quantity moved from the initial harvest site; the grow-out location; and the date of first harvest of any of those shellfish from the grow-out site.

-(3) A person's wild seed permit expires on the same date as the person's shellfish operation license.
+(4) The wild seed permit issued under this section expires on the same date as the shellfish operation license.

-(4) A person is exempt from the requirements of this section for the activity of harvesting seed attached to containerized empty shellfish shells or other cultch material, provided that the person:
+(5) A person is exempt from the requirements of this section for the activity of harvesting seed attached to containerized empty shellfish shells or other cultch material, provided that the person: